-The principal goal of the pharmacy program, one of only 100 accredited pharmacy programs nationwide, is to provide an educational experience that prepares graduates for careers in pharmacy.
+The principal goal of the pharmacy program is to provide an educational experience that prepares graduates for careers in pharmacy.
 The curriculum provides a balance between theoretical principles, practical applications and structured practice experience.
 Since 1984, pharmacy graduates have enjoyed a nearly 100% placement rate.

 ACADEMIC PREPARATION Although no specific high school classes are required for first-year students applying for pre-pharmacy admission into the College of Pharmacy and Health Sciences, four years of English, science and mathematics are highly recommended.
 Students should take the most challenging courses available through their high school careers to best prepare themselves for the first year of pre-pharmacy coursework.

 ADMISSION REQUIREMENTS Students may apply to and enter pre-pharmacy direct from high school and, upon completion of established criteria, may apply to enter into the Doctor of Pharmacy (PharmD) professional program.
 Students admitted directly from high school into Drake’s pre-pharmacy program are offered the Drake PharmD Difference, through which students are guaranteed consideration for the professional program.
 Additional information regarding the Drake PharmD Difference may be found at the college website.
 In addition, they are assigned a pharmacy faculty advisor, are able to belong to professional student organizations, and participate in orientation courses and interview preparation activities.
 The PCAT is not required for students who are admitted Drake’s pre-pharmacy program.